 Before you make the decision to fully remove your palm tree, it can be worth trimming it back to properly assess the plant's size.
 As palm plants grow, they shed their old leaves from the stem, giving the plant its distinctive scarred appearance.
 Usually, the dead leaves will drop naturally, but you can cut back any brown growth or leaves hanging below a 90-degree angle using a pole saw.
 Avoid damaging the trunk, as this can allow lethal trunk rot to take hold.

-You may also wish to remove any flowering stalks from your coconut palm to prevent fruit growth, as coconuts are heavy and can be hazardous if they fall out of your tree.
+You may also wish to remove any flowering stalks if you have a fruiting palm to prevent fruit growth.
 Removing excess dead leaves from your palm before a storm or hurricane can also be a good safety measure.

 Transplanting Palm Trees

 If you wish to remove your palm tree without killing the plant, uprooting it to transplant may be an option.
 If your palm is small, you may be able to do this yourself, but if it's large, you'll need special equipment, and it may be better to hire a professional arborist.

 Warmer weather is the best time to transplant palms, so wait until spring or early summer.
 You should remove around half of the lower crown of leaves and tie up the rest.
 You'll then need to dig out the root ball of your palm.
 This will extend at least a shovel's width from the stem, but for certain palm varieties, it can span up to 2 feet in diameter.
 Larger root balls will make for easier reestablishment of your palm but will make the transplanting process much more cumbersome.

 Keep the root ball in shade and the remainder of your palm plant moist during the transplantation.
 You should aim to replant your palm as soon as possible to help ensure it survives the move.

 Removing Palm Trees